cosmos/gaia/docs/resources/service-providers.md

 `gaiad` is the tool that enables you to interact with the node that runs on the Cosmos Hub network, whether you run it yourself or not.

-In order to set up `gaiad` on a local machine and connect to an existing Full Node, use the following command:
+To set up `gaiad` on a local machine and connect to an existing full node, use the following command:

 ```bash
 gaiad config <flag> <value>
 ```

-First, set up the address of the full-node you want to connect to:
+First, set up the address of the full node you want to connect to:

 ```bash
 gaiad config node <host>:<port